emqx/emqx-docs/en_US/rule/bridge_rabbitmq.md

-# Ingest Data into RabbitMQ
+# Bridge Data into RabbitMQ

 Setup a RabbitMQ, taking Mac OSX for instance: